Cemetery Prices

 6.4 Transfer of Burial Rights

-6.4.1 If the present registered right of burial holder is alive.
+6.4.1 If the registered owner of the right of burial is alive

-6.4.2 It the registered owner is deceased and has left a will.
+6.4.2 If the registered owner of the right of burial is deceased and has left a will

 7. How to Arrange a Burial